To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Sudden water damage from a roof leak, poorly sealed window or door, burst pipe, faulty sump pump or other plumbing issues, could all qualify.
 But you most likely will need to prove that the leak was caused by faulty equipment or poor repair work to qualify for a claim.

 - Damage caused by natural flooding from an external body of water: You must purchase a separate flood insurance policy if you live in a low-lying area along a river, lake, stream or ocean.
-The average flood insurance policy is $540 per year, according to the Insurance Information Institute.
+The average flood insurance policy premium is $700 per year, according to the Federal Emergency Management Agency (FEMA).

 - Damage from ongoing and unresolved maintenance issues: If you’ve had a leaky pipe or rain seeping through a window frame on a regular basis, for example, you most likely won’t be covered.

 - Water backup from an outside sewer or drain: Most standard homeowners policies don’t provide coverage if water backs up into your home through an outside sewer or drain.
-But many insurance providers offer supplemental sewer backup coverage for an average of $50 per year.
+While many insurance providers offer supplemental sewer backup coverage, the cost varies from $50-250 per year.

 - Floors (hardwood and carpeting)